selimlisubhan/Warehouse/README.md

-Warehouse programme in Windows Forms (C#) with Entity Framework .
+Warehouse programme example in Windows Forms (C#) with Entity Framework .